mirage/ocaml-git/README.md

-## ocaml-git

-Pure OCaml Git format and protocol -- Guaranteed no C inside.
+## ocaml-git -- Git format and protocol in pure OCaml

 Support for on-disk and in-memory Git stores.
 Can read and write all the Git objects: the usual blobs, trees, commits and tags but also